-Most subjects received nitrofurantoin: 55 (69%) on Mondays vs. 61 (76%) on Fridays.
-The second most common antibiotic was a beta-lactam: 19 (24%) on Mondays vs. 13 (16%) on Fridays.
+The majority of subjects received nitrofurantoin: 55 (69%) on Mondays vs 61 (76%) on Fridays.
+The second most common antibiotic was a beta-lactam: 19 (24%) on Mondays vs 13 (16%) on Fridays.
 Prescribed beta-lactams included cefuroxime, cephalexin, cefpodoxime, and amoxicillin-clavulanate.
-In each group, 2 subjects (2.5%) were prescribed TMP-SMX, and 4 (5%) subjects received fluoroquinolones, such as ciprofloxacin.
-None of the subjects were treated with fosfomycin.
+2 (2.5%) subjects in each group received TMP-SMX, and 4 (5%) subjects in each group received fluoroquinolones, ie. ciprofloxacin.
+No subjects received fosfomycin.